kristinpeterson/img2sms/README.md

 A command line tool which takes an image file path and message, uploads the image to Imgur and texts a link with optional message to the given number or the default number setup in `settings.py`.
+Also, if no img is present will just send an SMS with the given message.

 ## Setup
 Enter your Imgur client_id and secret in